Multifunctional Materials and Intelligent Structures

-- Our Structures and Composites Laboratory (SACL) has led the design of integrated structures, development of smart structures, quantification of the damage tolerance of composite structures and development of advanced multifunctional materials.
+- The Structures and Composites Laboratory (SACL) has led the design of integrated structures, development of smart structures, quantification of the damage tolerance of composite structures and development of advanced multifunctional materials.
 It has played a key role in the realization of new materials and structures in actual aerospace and transportation systems.

-- Our EXtreme Environment Microsystems Laboratory (XLab) is developing MEMS sensors, nanoelectronics and nanostructured materials that can withstand high temperatures, radiation exposure and chemical attack.
+- The EXtreme Environment Microsystems Laboratory (XLab) is developing MEMS sensors, nanoelectronics and nanostructured materials that can withstand high temperatures, radiation exposure and chemical attack.
 It leverages the Stanford Nanofabrication Facility and the Stanford Nano Shared Facilities to create and examine nanomaterials, MEMS sensors and radiation-hardened, temperature-tolerant electronics.
 It has played a key role in the development of next-generation sensors and electronics for space exploration, combustion, satellites and subsurface well bores.